jimyliu/git_ai_test1/README.md

-Gemini Pro created the best result
+GPT2.html has best result using GPT thinking mode